Forget ChatGPT : This Planet-Saving AI Chatbot Plants Trees While Providing Genius-Level Answers

 European-Based EcoBots.ai Disrupts AI Landscape With Detailed, Up-to-Date Insights and a Unique Eco-Friendly Mission

-Geneva, Switzerland, Oct.
-09, 2023 (GLOBE NEWSWIRE) -- The world of conversational AI is about to be revolutionized with the launch of EcoBots.ai, an advanced, free-to-use chatbot that not only offers superior, cutting-edge responses but also pledges to plant a tree for every 10 questions asked.
+Geneva, Switzerland, October 9, 2023 — The world of conversational AI is about to be revolutionized with the launch of EcoBots.ai, an advanced, free-to-use chatbot that not only offers superior, cutting-edge responses but also pledges to plant a tree for every 10 questions asked.

 EcoBots.ai is emerging as a formidable challenger to the renowned GPT-4.
 Unlike GPT-4, whose data cuts off in 2021, EcoBots.ai provides detailed responses, leveraging its data storage in Europe.
 This ensures users receive the most current and precise information while their data remains secure and away from American servers.